Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Summary and outlook

-While computing the analytical expressions for the magneto-transport coefficients, we have limited ourselves to the large-frequency limit [captured by Eq.~\eqref{eqh4}], and shown the corrections by expanding the physical quantities up to $\lambda^2$.
-Using the systematic scheme we have followed, higher-order corrections can also be incorporated into the expressions, if desired.
+While computing the analytical expressions for the magneto-transport coefficients, we have limited ourselves to the large-frequency limit [captured by Eq.~\eqref{eqh4}] and have shown the corrections by expanding the physical quantities up to order $\lambda^2$.
+Using the systematic scheme that we have outlined, higher-order corrections can also be incorporated into the expressions, if desired.
 Our results show that, for large but finite $\omega$, the behaviour of the ($\omega$-dependent) perturbative terms are significantly different with respect to the static case (corresponding to $\omega^{-1} \rightarrow 0 $).
 As is evident from our results, these pertubative terms are complicated functions of the chemical potential ($\mu$) and the material-dependent parameter $\alpha_J$.
 It is to be noted that these parameters enter into the static parts via $(\alpha_J / \mu)^{2/J}$ \cite{Nag_2020, ips_rahul_ph_strain}.
 The difference from the static values amplifies especially for small values of $\mu$, as some of the terms in the analytical expressions contain inverse powers of $\mu$.
+Last but not the least, the transport characteristics reported here comprise an important probe for the Berry curvature (BC), which constitutes unconventional properties involving topological phases beyond the conventional symmetry-breaking paradigm of Ginzburg-Landau.
+The BC here varies with $J$, thereby reflecting the inherent topological properties of the nodal points --- namely, whether it is a Weyl, double-Weyl, or triple-Weyl node.
+Thus, our results serve as a guide to what signatures to look for in experiments, while measuring transport-properties like conductivity.